 Mr. Aristides served as Chief Executive Officer of the Company until February 28, 1999 and Vice Chairman until December 29, 1999.
 The Committee, using competitive salary survey data, established Mr. Aristides' annualized base salary between January 1, 1999 and April 30, 1999 at \$460,000.
 These data were based on comparably sized durable goods manufacturing companies as published in independent third-party compensation surveys.
 For the period after May 1, 1999 the Committee established Mr. Aristides' annualized base salary at \$276,000, using competitive salary survey data as described above.
 Mr. Aristides earned a bonus for 1999 under the Executive Officer Annual Incentive Bonus Plan of \$182,001.
 The maximum payout as a percent of base salary for Mr. Aristides from January 1, 1999 to April 1999 was 80 percent.
-The maximum payout as a percent of base salary from May 1, 1999 to December 29, 1999 was 60 percent.
-The 1999 bonus award made to Mr. Aristides was based upon the growth in net sales and net earnings of the Company.
-Sales of \$442.5 million of 1999 represent a growth rate of 2.4 percent over sales in 1998.
-Net earnings of \$59.3 million in 1999 represent a growth rate of 25.5 percent over net earnings in 1998.
+The maximum payout as a percent of base salary for Mr. Aristides maward made to Mr. Aristides was based upon the growth in net sales and net earnings of the Company.
+Sales of \$442.5 million of 1999 represent a growth rate of 25.5 percent over net earnings in 1998.

 The Members of the Committee Ms. Martha A.M.
-Morfitt

-Mr. Lee Mitau

-Mr. Dale Olseth

-Mr. Jerald Scott

-Mr. William Van Dyke
+Morfitt Mr. Lee Mitau Mr. Dale Olseth Mr. Jerald Scott Mr. William Van Dyke